Import Supplier Files into your Reference file… it’s simple!

-If a supplier sends a Price update, import this into the reference file either Updating or replacing the existing products from that supplier, then run a simple routine to update the prices and details of Active products.
+So next time your supplier sends an update, import this into the reference file to Updating or replace the existing products, then run a simple routine to update the prices and details into the Active products file.

 Now with a Box of new Tools your Reference file comes to life as a genuine and complete extension of the product file.